 How can I write a book about my life?

-While you are, of course, the star of the show in your life story, don’t neglect the other characters.
+Honesty is very important when you begin writing.
+This is not just because you don’t want to fall foul of libel laws (which you absolutely do not) but also because authenticity is crucial.
+Readers need to relate to the author and believe they are getting the full, unvarnished story.
+Anyone who portrays themselves as a perpetual superhero, without faults, who has never made a mistake, is very obviously not telling the full truth.
+That’s not how real life works.
+Likewise, while you are, of course, the star of the show in your life story, don’t neglect the other characters.
 Good stories need strong characters.
 Think about the other people you are writing about and what it is that makes their lives complicated and interesting.
 Give yourself space to describe key people and their motivations.
-Don’t however, fall into the trap of describing too many characters.
+There is a balance here though.
+Don’t fall into the trap of describing too many characters.
 It gets too complicated and will confuse the reader.

 Finally, don’t forget to enjoy the experience.
 Writing your story can be a very therapeutic process.
 For some it will offer some sort of closure on the not so good bits.
-For others it is a welcome opportunity to reflect on all of the crazy, yet highly enjoyable things you’ve done.
+For others it is a welcome opportunity to reflect on all of the crazy, yet highly enjoyable, things you’ve done.

+As I said from the outset, the most important step is the first one.
 If you want to write a book about your life: start now.